 When we commit to a goal or establish a clear objective in our mind, life sort of helps us uncover ways to achieve it.
 As Paulo Coelho says in The Alchemist, “When you want something, all the universe conspires in helping you to achieve it.”

 Immediately, my mind began coming up with ideas that would help me bridge the gap from where I was to where I wanted to be.

 These ideas soon evolved into a plan of action.

-Not only did I have to pay off my debt, I also needed to create a budget for the trip, so I spent some time identifying where I was going to travel to.
-I initially decided on South America, Australia and New Zealand (I ultimately ended up staying in South America the entire time), so I needed research and estimate how much I would need on a monthly basis to travel comfortably.
+Not only did I have to pay off my debt, I also needed to create a budget for the trip, so I spent some time mapping out my route.
+I initially decided on South America, Australia, and New Zealand (I ultimately ended up staying in South America the entire time).
+From there, I needed to estimate how much I would need on a monthly basis to travel comfortably.

-Comfortably for me meaning hostels and low to mid-priced dining, with flexibility to still do more expensive things like kite surfing.
+For me, “comfortably” means hostels and low to mid-priced dining, with the flexibility to do more expensive things on occasion, such as kite surfing.
 I also researched the costs of each of the major flights I had to take, visas, immunizations, and any other large expenses.

 Emotional Preparation & Overcoming the Fear of Traveling Alone

 In addition to major financial restructuring and planning, I had to work towards overcoming my fear of traveling alone.

 During the ten years I dreamt of traveling the world, it wasn’t the money that was holding me back, what was really holding me back was the fear of traveling alone.

 I waited and waited to meet someone who wanted to do the same thing.
 Unfortunately, that person never showed up.